Open for Business

 Our dedicated staff are here to answer your calls and emails, orders are being processed and we are able to fix memorials in most cemeteries.

 According to government guidance, enquiries should be dealt with by phone or email where possible.
 If not, our Dunstable and London showrooms are open to visitors by appointment only.
-We will allow one family group at a time in the showroom (max 3 people per group, from one household).
+We will allow one family group at a time in the showroom (max 4 people).

 Appropriate PPE will be worn, social distancing observed and hand sanitiser will be made available to customers.